atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/start-modeling-data.md

 section: Modeling Data
 title: Start Modeling Data
 meta_title: Start Modeling Data with dbt
-description: This is a quick introduction to using DBT and BigQuery to model data.
+description: Quick introduction on using to dbt and BigQuery to model data.
+Modeling data can have significance performance impacts on your database.
 number: 90
 authors:
 - _people/matt.md